-The application of the risk-based element means that more-than-average time gets allocated to auditing risk-based-marked questions from the SARPcheck audit checklist.
+The application of the risk-based element means that more-than-average time gets allocated to auditing ICAO SARPs being marked as risk-based-marked questions from thein the SARPcheck audit software checklist.

-In the initial program setup four auditors work for four days on-site, each putting in an average of audit.
-Deducting a total of three on-site man-days allocated to the conduct of Observational number of 400 SARPcheck audit questions, this would make an average of 15.6 minutes for answering every question throughout the audit.
-With such rough consideration in mind, the answering of many SARPcheck checklist questions will be possible in 10 or less minutes, giving the saved amount of time for extended checks of such questions being marked as risk-based.
-A contributing factor in favour of an allocation of more time for risk-based questions is the fact that a majority of questions will not be marked as risk-based with only a minority marked as such.
+In the initial-SARPcheck program setup four auditors work for four days on-site, each putting in an average of 8-hour working days, they will have a total of 7,680 minutes available for work throughout an audit.
+Deducting a total of three on-site man-days allocated to the conduct of Observational Assessments during the same time, a total of 6,240 minutes will remain.
+Assuming a rough number of 400-620 [PL1]ICAOS SARPs within the scope of a SARPcheck audit-questions, this would make an average of 15-106 minutes for answering every question-ICAO SARP throughout the audit.
+With such rough consideration in mind, the answering of many SARPcheck checklistSARPs questions will be possible in 10 or less than ten minutes, giving the saved amount of time for extended checks of such questions SARPs being marked as risk-based.
+A contributing factor in favour of an allocation of more time for auditing ICAO SARPs following the risk-based methodology questions is the fact that a majority of questions SARPs will not be marked as risk-based with only a minority marked as such.